Community Standards Policy

 - A person visiting or socializing in the area where a violator is present is in violation of visitation regulations.

-- Every student must be appropriately dressed with clothes you would wear in public, and guests should change or remove clothes while visiting.
+- Every student must be appropriately dressed with clothes you would wear in public, and guests should change or remove inappropriate clothing while visiting.

 - Parents and siblings may visit their student at any time.
 A parent must accompany siblings when visiting during "non-visitation" hours or approved by the GRD.
 During non-visitation hours, parents need to notify the GRD of their intentions before going to the student's room.